100sun/network/README.md

 * PuSH data now: generally not used
 * ReSeT, SYNchronization: to establish connection
     - RST: to rest the connection
-    - SYN: to hand-shake, it means the first packet from sender
+    - SYN: to handshake, means the first packet from sender
-* FINale: to close a connection, it means the last packet from sender
+* FINale: to close a connection, means the last packet from sender

 #### 3-way handshake